 If you are capable of becoming pregnant, we will ask you to have a pregnancy test before beginning this study.
-If you are a woman who is breast feeding or pregnant, you may not take part in the study because we don't know how this medicine would affect your baby or your unborn child.
+If you are a woman who is breast feeding or pregnant, you may not take part in this study because we don't know how this medicine would affect your baby or your unborn child.
+If you become pregnant, there may be unknown risks to the fetus or unborn child, or risks that we did not anticipate.
 There may be long-term effects of the treatment being studied that could increase the risk of harm to a fetus.
 If you are a woman who can become pregnant or are the partner of a woman who can become pregnant, you will need to practice an effective form of birth control before starting study treatment, during study treatment, and for six (6) months after you finish study treatment.
 You must tell the study doctor if your birth control method fails during the restricted period.
-If you think that you or your partner is pregnant, you should tell your study doctor or nurse at once.
-Men should also not donate sperm during the restricted period.
+If you think or know you or our partner have become pregnant during the restricted period, please contact the research team member identified at the top of this document as soon as possible.